MrSampaio/clink/README.md

 * **UserNotifications**: A framework for managing notifications.
 * **LocalAuthentication**: A framework for handling biometric authentication.

-## ⚙️ System Requirements
-Before you begin, ensure your development environment meets the following minimum requirements:
-* **IDE:** Xcode 15.0 or later.
-* **iOS Target:** iOS 17.0+ (Required for native `Charts` and modern SwiftUI shapes).
-* **macOS Target:** macOS 14.0+ (Sonoma) or later.

-## 📦 Installation
-To install Clink, follow these steps:
-1. Clone the repository using Git.
-2. Open the project in Xcode.
-3. Build and run the application on a physical device or simulator.

-## 💻 Usage
-1. Launch the application and create a new reminder or task.
-2. Customize your reminder or task with due dates, subtasks, and other options.
-3. Secure your reminders with biometric authentication.
-4. Access your reminders and tasks directly from your home screen using the Clink widget.
-5. Receive notifications for upcoming reminders and events.

 ## 📂 Project Structure
 ```markdown
 Clink